kavy-sys/spccweb/README.md

 # SPCC Portal

+> Note: This is an old project that is no longer maintained since 2020.

 ![SPCC Portal](public/img/spcc-portal.gif)

 An electronic grading web application, integrated with a school website, built using Laravel and Bootstrap.
 A capstone project for the Bachelor's Degree of Information Technology in SPCC - Caloocan.